Do You Understand your Prognosis

 Hester Hill Schnipper, LICSW, OSW-C Program Manager, Oncology Social Work

 AUGUST 09, 2017

-I was so glad to see this piece by Heather Millar from WebMD.
-It is a difficult and painful and charged topic, one that I struggle with weekly as I talk to many women.
+Understanding your cancer prognosis is a difficult, painful and charged topic; one that I struggle with weekly as I talk to many women.
 Of course miracles sometimes happen (but, remember that they would not be miracles if they were frequent), and of course hope is vital for us all.
 But I also believe that it is vital that we understand our situation in a realistic (and hopeful) way.
 To use the old cliche, it often is a time to hope for the best and prepare for the worst.

 Let me give you two examples that have happened in the last couple of weeks.
 One is a woman who is completing adjuvant therapy for breast cancer.
 She does not have the earliest possible variety, but she most certainly has a cancer that may well be cured by the treatment she is receiving.
 She is convinced that the cancer will quickly recur and she will die.
 Nothing reassures her.
 Of course, in Cancer World. we know that no one gets a promise, and it is unethical and incorrect to make completely reassuring (as in, of course the cancer won't kill you) statements no matter what the situation.
 In her case, it would serve her much better to be authentically hopeful, to move forward with her life as though she will stay well, and to try to push back her terrors.
 I hope that time will help her with this strategy.